Borngod/alx-low_level_programming/0x1E-search_algorithms/README.md

     struct skiplist_s *express;
 } skiplist_t;
 ```
 Write a function that searches for a value in a sorted skip list of integers.

-- Prototype : `skiplist_t *linear_skip(skiplist_t *list, int value);`
+* Prototype : `skiplist_t *linear_skip(skiplist_t *list, int value);`
-- Where `list` is a pointer to the head of the skip list to search in
+* Where `list` is a pointer to the head of the skip list to search in
-- A node of the express lane is placed every index which is a multiple of the square root of the size of the list (see example below)
+* A node of the express lane is placed every index which is a multiple of the square root of the size of the list (see example below)
-- And `value` is the value to search for
+* And `value` is the value to search for
-- You can assume that `list` will be sorted in ascending order
+* You can assume that `list` will be sorted in ascending order
-- Your function must return a pointer on the first node where `value` is located
+* Your function must return a pointer on the first node where `value` is located
-- If `value` is not present in `list` or if `head` is `NULL`, your function must return `NULL`
+* If `value` is not present in `list` or if `head` is `NULL`, your function must return `NULL`
-- Every time you compare a value in the list to the value you are searching, you have to print this value (see example below)
+* Every time you compare a value in the list to the value you are searching, you have to print this value (see example below)

-NOTE: [You can find here](https://intranet.alxswe.com/rltoken/Br9jXygWf5gbgGxZI45ukA "You can find here") the functions used in the example.
+**NOTE**: [You can find here](https://github.com/alx-tools/0x1D.c/tree/master/skiplist) the functions used in the example.
 You don’t need to push them, we will compile your file with our own implementation during the correction.
 ```
 wilfried@0x1E-search_algorithms$ cat 106-main.c
 #include <stdio.h>